Can’t find your question? Email your question to us at – email@example.com

 Before connecting up your MJ Acoustics Subwoofer please read this!

-If you are going to connect both High Level & LFE inputs at the same time please make sure that your Stereo or AV amplifier does not have a ‘Digital Output Stage’ or is wired in ‘BTL’ (Bridge Tied Load) mode.
+When you are going to connect using High Level and LFE(RCA), please make sure that your Stereo or AV amplifier does not have a ‘Digital Output Stage’ or is wired in ‘BTL’ (Bridge Tied Load) mode.

 Both of these amplifier designs will need an optional interface module (Available from your dealer or direct from MJ Acoustics).